-How do port authorities in your jurisdiction oversee terminal operations and in what circumstances may a port authority require the operator to suspend them?
+33 How do port authorities in your jurisdiction oversee terminal operations and in what circumstances may a port authority require the operator to suspend them?

-The Examination, Determination and Audit Commission has the right to supervise ports.
-If any non-conformity is detected by the Commission, a maximum of six months is given by the Commission to correct the non-conformity.
+The Commission has the right to supervise ports.
+If any nonconformity is detected by the Commission, a maximum of six months is given by the Commission to correct the nonconformity.
 If the private entity does not correct the nonconformity, the Commission can suspend operations until the private company corrects the problem.
-The permission to operate the port may also be cancelled by the Commission if the documents provided by the operator are deficient.
-Further, if the name, coast facility name or the type of operation written in the permission to operate changes, the permission becomes invalid.
+The permit to operate the port may also be cancelled by the Commission if the documents provided by the operator are insufficient.
+Further, if the name, the coast facility name or the type of operation written in the permit to operate changes, the permit becomes invalid.